Natalie's Health

 Substitutions

-• You can swap oat milk for almond milk or organic soy milk.
-Cow's milk works fine here too.
+• You can substitute oat milk with any milk - organic soy milk, cashew milk, or almond milk.
+Cow’s milk works well too.
 Coconut milk won’t work well here.

 • You can substitute coconut oil with avocado oil.